Easy Instant Pot Lazy Lasagna Casserole

 - Add radiatore noodles on top of the ground beef.

-- Pour spaghetti sauce and beef broth over the noodles, using a spoon or spatula to gently combine (don't stir--just tuck any noodles down into the liquid as needed--all noodles should be covered with liquid).
+- Pour spaghetti sauce and beef broth over the noodles, using a spoon or spatula to gently combine (give the liquid on top a gentle stir, just to tuck any noodles down into the liquid as needed--all noodles should be covered with liquid).

 - Sprinkle garlic powder and Italian seasonings on top.